 Wiki articles consist of the following components:

-- Space navigation: If the wiki is part of a space, it displays links to locations at the root of the space.
+- Space navigation links: Select links to go to locations at the root of the space.

 -

-- The author of the article.
-Users can select the author's name to go to their profile.
+- Article's last update: Displays the date the article was last updated and the author of the last edit.
+Members can select the author's name to go to their profile.

-- The number of views on the article.
+- View Count: Displays the number of views on the article.

-- The number of followers.
-Administrators and users with at least Edit access to the article can select the number of followers to view who is following.
+- Followers: Displays the number of followers.
+Administrators and members with at least Edit access to the article can select the number of followers to view who is following.

 -